-10) Catherine of Aragon was quite a trendsetter, she started the trend of wearing revealing blackwork embroidery, it was subsequently followed by the female Tudor nobles.
+10) Catherine of Aragon was quite a trendsetter, she started the fashion trend of wearing revealing blackwork embroidery, which was subsequently followed by the female Tudor nobles.

-11) Catherine of Aragon also introduced the Spanish Farthingale, an undergarment which added a volume to the skirt.
+11) Catherine of Aragon also introduced the Spanish Farthingale, an undergarment that added a skirt volume.

 12) A linen shift was worn by Tudor women of all classes as they could be washed and changed easily.

-13) The duchesses and countesses wore elaborate gowns, kirtles, partlets which were sleeveless garments, and ornate sleeves.
+13) The duchesses and countesses wore elaborate gowns, kirtles, partlets (sleeveless garments) and ornate sleeves.
 Moreover, their clothes were usually made of sable fur.

 16) Tudor Monarchy wore clothes made of expensive material such as silk, satin and velvet.
 Additionally, they were the only ones allowed to wear the colours crimson, purple and gold.